 Videos

-An electrode brought to the surface of a liquid that contains microparticles can be used to pull out surprisingly long chains of particles.
-Curiously enough, the particles in the chains are held together by a thin layer of liquid that covers them.
-The phenomenon visually resembles one of the most important modern-day technological processes - namely, Prof. Jan Czochralski's method of growing monocrystals - which involves slowly pulling a rod-mounted seed crystal out of molten material.
-The materials that are fabricated using Czochralski's method are crystals, so their structure is regular in all three dimensions.
-We create our structures using not atoms or molecules but microparticles arranged regularly along only one dimension.
-With a bit of leeway, we might therefore treat our chains as one-dimensional crystals.
-This spectacular phenomenon discovered in our group holds promise for a broad variety of applications, including in electronics.
+Bringing an electrode to the surface of a liquid containing microparticles can be used to extract surprisingly long chains of these particles.
+Interestingly, these particles are held together by a thin liquid layer that covers them.
+The phenomenon visually resembles a crucial modern-day technological process, namely, Prof. Jan Czochralski's method of growing monocrystals, which involves slowly extracting a rod-mounted seed crystal from molten material.
+The materials fabricated using Czochralski's method are regular crystals in all three dimensions, whereas our structures are composed of microparticles arranged regularly along only one dimension.
+Therefore, with some leeway, our chains might be considered as one-dimensional crystals.
+This phenomenon, discovered by our group, shows promise for a broad variety of applications, including in electronics.

 This work was published in Nat.
 Commun.
 8, 15255 (2017) link